nigeltao/nigeltao.github.io/blog/2022/zstandard-part-1-concepts.md

 As an interesting aside, LZ77 matches are a superset of run length encoding.
 Starting again from "Hamlet: To be or not to be", a (Match Length 5, Raw Match Offset 1) op would emit "eeeee".
-This is a valid match op even though ML is greater than RMO and some of the src bytes to copy from only become known after the op starts executing.
+This is a valid match op even though ML is greater than RMO and some of the source bytes to copy from only become known after the op starts executing.
 In terms of implementation, this is why LZ77 matches aren't always the same as a memcpy call.

 "Raw" (and its opposite, "Cooked") are terms just for this blog post series.
 They're not used in the Zstandard spec and source code, but the distinction is